silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 Themes should not have any PHP code in them - if your theme needs some PHP code to function correctly, add that PHP code to a separate module and include it as a dependency in the theme's `composer.json` file.

-### Do I need composer on my live server?
+### Do I need Composer on my live server?

 It depends on your deployment process.
-If you copy or rsync files to your live server, the process stays the same.
-If the live server hosts a git repository checkout, which is updated to push a newer version, you'll also need to run `composer install` afterwards.
+If you copy or rsync files to your live server, you won't need Composer on the live server.
+If the live server hosts a git repository checkout, which is updated to push a newer version, you'll need to run `composer install` checking out the code.
 We recommend looking into [Composer "lock" files](https://getcomposer.org/doc/01-basic-usage.md#composer-lock-the-lock-file) for this purpose.

 ### Can I keep using Downloads, Subversion Externals or Git Submodules?